quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part20_Determining_Whe.md

 ---
 #### Contract Completion and Restitution
 Background context: This section discusses a scenario where a contractor builds 50% of a $200,000 house and quits before completion.
 The owner then completes the work but refuses to pay because the contractor did not substantially perform.
-The contractor claims $100,000 in restitution.
+The contractor claims$100,000 in restitution.
 The discussion revolves around determining the amount of restitution based on the cost of completing the work versus the portion completed.

 :p What is the maximum amount of restitution the contractor can claim if the owner completes the house for $110,000?
 ??x
 The maximum restitution the contractor can claim would be limited to $90,000.
-This is because the owner had initially agreed to pay $200,000 in total and paid an additional $110,000, meaning they overpaid by $90,000.
+This is because the owner had initially agreed to pay $200,000 in total and paid an additional $110,000, meaning they overpaid by$90,000.
 ```java
 // Pseudocode to calculate maximum restitution
 int initialContractPrice = 200000;